Step by Step Guide to Completing a Thesis/Capstone Project

 - The proposal must be approved and signed off by the chair of the thesis/capstone project committee and all other members.

-- Once the committee has approved your proposal, the Phase II: Modification Form, one form per student, only required if there has been a change in a student's research topic or in committee membership (fillable form - please type)
+- Once the Implementation form is approved if there are any changes to the committee members or research topic the student will need to submit a Graduate Thesis/Capstone Project Modification Form, one form per student, only required if there has been a change in a student's research topic or in committee membership (fillable form - please type)

 Once the proposal has been approved, the student may need to register for the second research course if applicable.
 If there is no research course for the student's program and all other coursework has been completed, the student must register for Continuous Enrollment (this is done through the Office of the Registrar) and must continue to register for Continuous Enrollment until the thesis/capstone project is completed.